-The MOT program at WVU welcomes all qualified Occupational Therapy applicants regardless of age, gender, heritage, ethnicity, race, religion, or disability.
+The MOT and OTD programs at WVU welcome all qualified Occupational Therapy applicants regardless of age, gender, heritage, ethnicity, race, religion, or disability.
 The Program acts in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, including changes made by the Americans with Disabilities Amendments Act of 2008.
 Certain disabilities can interfere with a student's ability to complete the program of study and acquire the skills and requirements necessary for the practice of occupational therapy.
 A student who feels they have such a disability is required to register with WVU's Office of Accessibility Services.
 Additional information can be found at https://accessibilityservices.wvu.edu.

 Reasonable accommodations can be made to compensate for some, but potentially not all, limitations.
 Students should be aware that those that interfere with patient care, safety or require the use of an intermediary may be incompatible with independent professional practice.
 In accordance with the accreditation standards of the Accreditation Commission for Occupational Therapy Education (ACOTE), the WVU MOT program has the prerogative and ultimate responsibility for selection and evaluation of its students, the design, implementation, and evaluation of its curriculum, and the determination of who is eligible to be awarded a degree.

-Students accepted into the MOT program will be required to sign a form stating they are able to fulfill the essential skills and requirements on a yearly basis.
+Students accepted into the MOT and OTD programs will be required to sign a form, included in Appendix A: WVU Occupational Therapy Student Essential Skills and Requirements Signature Form, stating they are able to fulfill the essential skills and requirements on a yearly basis.
 Admission and retention decisions reflect both academic and non-academic factors, including ability to perform essential skills, requirements, and functions.
 A student who is unable to fulfill essential skills and requirements for occupational therapy students at WVU, as described above, may have their offer of admission withdrawn or be dismissed from the program if: